ray-x/nvim/README.md

 # NeoVim as a programming IDE

 ## 🏎 🏎 🏎 Need for speed! 🏎 🏎 🏎

 This neovim configure file is highly optimized for the impatient.
 Super lazy loading + After syntax highlight rendering.
-Render multiple files with treesitter in less than 45ms with ~170 plugins installed
+Render multiple files with treesitter in less than 25ms with ~150 plugins installed
 (e.g. Open both util.lua(1686 loc) and lsp.lua(1538 loc) from neovim source code in 58.6ms) The setup set all plugins to be lazy loaded and trigger when it needed.

+## Current status

+- Plugin loading is now based on native vim.pack with custom loader/installer utilities.
+- Target runtime is Neovim 0.12 and 0.13.
+- Plugin specs are organized by domain under `lua/modules/*/plugins.lua`.
+- Shared spec helpers live in `lua/modules/spec.lua` (used for common `cond` wrapping logic).
+- Insert completion is now centered on Neovim 0.12 native completion, LuaSnip, autopairs, and LSP helpers instead of the old `nvim-cmp` stack.
+- Telescope is still the main picker, now backed by local extensions plus `fff.nvim`, `telescope-ast-grep.nvim`, and `shell-history.nvim`.
+- AI/editor experiments move quickly here; the actively used setup is `ray-x/copilot-agent.nvim` plus `github/copilot.vim`, while several older experiments are now parked.

 The `Packer` config locates in branch [Packer branch](https://github.com/ray-x/nvim/tree/packer) It serves as my personal nvim setup.
 I am using it as my daily driver.
 The structure can be messy so it is not a setup for beginner